THeK3nger/movingai-rust/README.md

 }
 ```

-and to write benchmark over a scen file!
+And in this example we can see how to write a benchmark over a scen file.

 ```rust
 fn main() {